zetachang/react.rb/README.md

 Many new features, bug fixes, and improvements are incoporated in the `reactive-ruby` gem currently built on the [0-7-stable branch.](https://github.com/zetachang/react.rb/tree/0-7-stable)  In addtion more extensive documentation for the current stable branch  is available at [reactrb.org](http://reactrb.org), and the [Opal Ruby Playground](http://fkchang.github.io/opal-playground/?code:&html_code=%3Cdiv%20id%3D%22container%22%3E%3C%2Fdiv%3E%0A&css_code=body%20%7B%0A%20%20background%3A%20%23eeeeee%3B%0A%7D%0A) incorporates the current stable branch.

-Our plan is to do one more upgrade on the `reactive-ruby` gem which will be designated version 0.8.0 [click for detailed feature list](https://github.com/zetachang/react.rb/milestones/0.8.x)
+Our plan is to do one more upgrade on the `reactive-ruby` gem which will be designated version 0.8.0. [click for detailed feature list](https://github.com/zetachang/react.rb/milestones/0.8.x)

 From 0.9.0 and beyond we will return to using the `react.rb` gem for releases, and `reactive-ruby` will continue as a meta gem that depends only on react.rb >= 0.9.x.

-Versions >= 0.7.0 of `react.rb` **are not** 100% backward compatible with 0.3.0 so its very important to begin your upgrade process now by switching to 0.7.0.
+Version 0.9.0 of `react.rb` **will not be** 100% backward compatible with 0.3.0 so its very important to begin your upgrade process now by switching to `reactive-ruby` 0.7.0.

 Please let us know either at [Gitter.im](https://gitter.im/zetachang/react.rb) or [via an issue](https://github.com/zetachang/react.rb/issues) if you have specific concerns with the upgrade from 0.3.0 to 0.9.0.